Wrongful Conception Damages Calculator

 The math is only as reliable as the figures you enter.
 Even with accurate numbers, legal recoverability depends on proof, local law, insurance, and case-specific facts, so the final result should be treated as a rough estimate only.

-This result is a simplified estimate of direct economic damages only.
+This wrongful conception damages result is a simplified estimate of direct economic losses only.
 It does not include disputed or non-economic categories and should not be read as a settlement guarantee.

 Controls: move or drag horizontally to steer the current card into a folder.
 Keyboard fallback: A/D or ←/→.
 Press S or ↓ to snap to the middle Exclude folder.